Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Cultivating Compassion and Empathy

-One of the primary benefits of reciting “Om Mani Padme Hum” is the cultivation of compassion and empathy within oneself.
+One of the primary of reciting “Om Mani Padme Hum” is the cultivation of compassion and empathy within oneself.
 The mantra invokes the presence of Avalokiteshvara, the Bodhisattva of Compassion, who embodies the qualities of love, kindness, and empathy towards all sentient beings.

 By this mantra, individuals actively engage in the practice of fostering compassion and empathy.
 The repetition of “Om Mani Padme Hum” serves as a reminder to extend kindness and understanding towards others, promoting a sense of interconnectedness and unity.
 It encourages individuals to shift their focus from self-centeredness to a genuine concern for the well-being of others.